Emergent Causal-Geometric Dynamics Across Depth in Large Language Models: Results

 \section{Results}

-\paragraph{Two phases of computation in LLMs.} To explicitly study context-centric and prediction-centric representational dynamics we first seek to implicate representations across LLM layers as causally contributing to either.
-To do so we intervene on hidden layer activations of three LLMs performing the Months task with two types of interventions: (1) an \textit{input-centric intervention} and (2) an \textit{prediction-centric intervention} (See \hyperref[Interventions]{Methodology, Interventions}).
-For each prompt, we sweep intervention directions toward all month centroids, using the prompt’s input month (input-centric) or the model’s predicted month (prediction-centric) as the source.
+\paragraph{Two phases of computation in LLMs.} To study input context-centric and output prediction-centric representational dynamics we first seek to implicate representations across LLM layers as causally contributing to either.
+To do so, we intervene on hidden layer activations of three LLMs performing the Months task with two types of interventions: (1) an \textit{input-centric intervention} and (2) an \textit{output-centric intervention} (see Section~\ref{sec:int_setup}).
+For each prompt, we fix a source representation --- either the input month/interval or the model’s predicted output month --- and apply separate interventions toward each of the alternative centroids possible for that token, one target at a time.
+For example, the representation of the input month ``January'' is intervened upon and shifted towards each of the other eleven months using the steering vector $V_L(\text{``January''}, \text{``February''})$ (Eqn.~\ref{eqn:steer_vec}) for the target month ``February''.
 Strikingly, across models, we find that applying a layer-wise \textit{input-centric} intervention to the starting month token has dominant effect during an early phase of the models.
-This early phase occupies roughly the first two thirds of layers.
-In stark contrast, applying a layer-wise \textit{prediction-centric} intervention to the last token has a dominant effect during the late phase of the models, occupying roughly the last third of layers.
+This early phase occupies roughly the first two-thirds of layers.
+In stark contrast, applying a layer-wise \textit{output-centric} intervention to the last token has a dominant effect during the late phase of the models, occupying roughly the last third of layers.
 To ensure the observed effects are unrelated to some coupling between the manipulated input tokens and predicted tokens (both being months), we apply the \textit{input-centric} intervention to the interval tokens, instead of the input month tokens.
 Again, the effect is observable during the early phase of the models (Fig.~\ref{fig:intervention}).
+In order to test whether this sharp depth-wise input-to-output transition is specific to the Months task, or is representative of a broader principle, we replicated our approach in two additional tasks, Days and Clock Math, and observed the same bi-phasic depth-wise structure suggesting that this is a general feature of LLM context-to-prediction processing (Appendix section~\ref{appendix_interventions}; Fig.~\ref{fig:add-intervention-extras}).